juacarri/PointCloudOOP/README.md

-PointCloudOOP is a software to obtain object statistics (.CSV file) of a point cloud (with .LAS or .LAZ format) using parcels stored into a shapefile.
+PointCloudObject-OrientedProgramming is a software to obtain object statistics (.CSV file) of a point cloud (with .LAS or .LAZ format) using polygon features of a shapefile.

 ### :rocket: Get Started ###